-- (1) a 'watch made of gold' an article of gold or a watch, albeit an expensive one? - (2) a confectionary product 'hajmola' an ayurvedic medicaments or remains confectionary sweets? - (3) serving of 'brandy with warm water' classified based on its curative effect on common cold, or dismissed as alcoholic liquor for human consumption? - (4) surgical gloves latex products or accessories to healthcare services?

-(5) mirror cut-to-size for automobiles - article of glass or accessories to motor vehicles fitted as rear-view mirror?
+- (1) a 'watch made of gold' an article of gold or a watch, albeit an expensive one? - (2) a confectionary product 'hajmola' an ayurvedic medicaments or remains confectionary sweets? - (3) surgical gloves latex products or accessories to healthcare services? - (4) mirror cut-to-size for automobiles article of glass or accessories to motor vehicles fitted as rear-view mirror?

 As can be seen from the few instances mentioned above, classification is not one that is free from doubt.
-When coupled with differential rates of tax, the scope for misclassification is bound to be reinforced with motivation to either reduce the tax incidence / or to pay a higher tax to circumvent any possible interest and penalty.
-Both these motivations can work on either sides - industry as well as tax administration.
-Classification cannot, therefore, be left to the whims and fancies of each person, and reference must be made to the guidance provided in the law itself.
+When coupled with differential rates of tax, the scope for misclassification is bound to be reinforced with motivation to either reduce the tax incidence/ or to pay a higher tax to circumvent any possible interest and penalty.
+Both these motivations can work on either side - industry as well as tax administration.

-(iv) Approach to Classification
+Approach to Classification